AlexiaDelorme/project-spacex/README.md

 - I used jQuery to simplify the DOM manipulation.

 ##### [Font Awesome](https://origin.fontawesome.com/)
-- I used Font Awesome to display social media icons for my footer.
+- I used Font Awesome to display icons.

 ##### [Google Fonts](https://fonts.google.com/)
-- I used one of Google fonts for my website.
+- I used two google fonts as the main font families.

 <a name="tools"/>

 ## Tools

 ##### [Balsamiq](https://balsamiq.com/)
-- I used Balsamiq to design my wireframes during the planning phase of this project.
+- I used Balsamiq to design my wireframes.

 ##### [Gitpod](https://gitpod.io/)
-- During this project, I migrated to Gitpod as my credentials for AWS Cloud 9 expired.
+- I used Gitpod as my IDE for this project.
-- I therefore completed this project using Gitpod IDE.

 ##### [Postgres]()
 -